mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 select from.
 Transport protocol stacks can also provide signaling to devices along the path, but this signaling is derived from information provided to the Message abstraction.

-Note that information about the path and signaling to path elements could be provided by a facility such as PLUS {{I-D.trammell-plus-abstract-mech}}.

 ## Remote